CaglarTurung/A-B_Testing/README.md

 There are two separate data sets, the control and test groups.

 ## Variables
-* Impression - count of ad views
+* Impression - Count of ad views
 * Click - Specifies the number of clicks on the display ad
 * Purchase - Indicates the number of products purchased after the ads clicked
 * Earning - Earnings after purchased products